| # | title summary

 developed during your assignment at TNO, TNO is willing to file a patent

-application of this new solution on your behalf.
+application of this new solution on your behalf.e.g.
+Bluetooth and LTE Direct,e.g. because the mobile operator wants to charge

 Remco van Vugt <Remco.vanVugt=>os3.nl>